 We went inside this church on the hillside.
 Several columns were reinforced and wrapped with wood and wires.
 The guide said they are working on a solution to whatever the structure problem was.
 Eeek gads!Some places in this town were researched to be as old 9,000 years before Christ.
 That doesn’t even compute in my brain.
 This town was built out of the hillside which is made out of limestone.

-It is a perfect backdrop for the filmmaking industry which has used this town for pictures such as the Passion of Christ, the remake of Ben Hur, and yet to be released (sometime in 2018) the Mary Magdeline movie, to name a few.
+It is a perfect backdrop for the filmmaking industry which has used this town for pictures such as the Passion of Christ, the remake of Ben Hur, to name a few.
 Here is a list of movies filmed here.

 A few interesting facts our guide shared: